mit-cml/yrtoolkit/yr/tutorials/genAIVisionAid.md

 ![Edit Text](../images/genAIVisionAid/EditTextCharBot1ConverseWithImage.png){:.enlargeImage}

-Under <strong> Image1 </strong>, drag the Image1.Picture block into your workspace and click it into source of the call ChatBot1.ConverseWithImage block.
+Under <strong> Image1</strong>, drag the Image1.Picture block into your workspace and click it into source of the call ChatBot1.ConverseWithImage block.

 ![Picture Source](../images/genAIVisionAid/SetChatBot1SourceToImage1.png){:.enlargeImage}

+## Show Response
-Under <strong> ChatBot1 </strong>, drag the when ChatBot1.GotResponse block into your workspace.
+Under <strong> ChatBot1</strong>, drag the when ChatBot1.GotResponse block into your workspace.

 ![Chat Response](../images/genAIVisionAid/WhenChatBot1.GotResponse.png){:.enlargeImage}

-Under <strong> Notifier1 </strong>, drag the call Notifier1.DismissProgressDialog block into your workspace and click it into the when ChatBot1.GotResponse block.
+Under <strong> Notifier1</strong>, drag the call Notifier1.DismissProgressDialog block into your workspace and click it into the when ChatBot1.GotResponse block.

 ![Dismiss Notifier](../images/genAIVisionAid/CallNotifier1.DismissProgressDialog.png){:.enlargeImage}

-Under <strong> TextBox1 </strong>, drag the set TextBox1.Text to block into your workspace and click it into the when ChatBot1.GotResponse block.
+Under <strong> TextBox1</strong>, drag the set TextBox1.Text to block into your workspace and click it into the when ChatBot1.GotResponse block.

 ![Set Text Box](../images/genAIVisionAid/SetTextBox1.png){:.enlargeImage}